-You must engage a BC PNP-authorized professional accounting firm (i.e. a BC PNP-qualified supplier) to verify your total personal net worth and accumulation of funds before you submit an application to the BC PNP.
+You must engage a BC PNP-authorized professional accounting firm to verify your total personal net worth and accumulation of funds before you submit an application to the BC PNP.

 An authorized accounting firm is a professional chartered accounting services supplier, who is qualified by the BC PNP, that will complete a verification report of all of your personal net worth.
-The list of authorized accounting firms and instructions is included with the invitation to apply.